 The fair value of investments in the SAFA Cash Management Fund (Wyatt) are determined using exit prices supplied by the fund managers at reporting date.

-&lt;sup>[2]The fair value of borrowings is determined using SAFA market valuation, which is classified as level 2 in the fair value hierarchy.
-The market value by SAFA was calculated using mid rates as at close of business 30 June 2022.
+^[2]The fair value of borrowings is determined using SAFA market valuation, which is classified as level 2 in the fair value hierarchy.

 (d) Shared appreciation component of the Breakthrough and Shared Equity Option Loan